diagrams/diagrams-doc/doc/manual.rst

 .. _MathJax: http://www.mathjax.org/

-This user manual is still under construction.
-Content that has yet to be written is noted by a light blue box with a "document" icon on the right hand side, like this:
+Occasionally content may be missing or incomplete; this iis noted by a light blue box with a "document" icon on the right hand side, like
+this:

 .. container:: todo